 In such a case, all is not lost.
 A specialist hearing loss solicitor should have expertise in tracing the correct insurers, because the solicitor only needs to locate the insurers who insured the company during the period of exposure and, usually, there are records of which insurer insured an employer for a particular period of time.

 When attempting to locate the correct insurers, a solicitor with expertise in hearing loss claims should request a schedule of their client’s employers from HMRC in order to obtain the precise legal title of an employer.
 In addition, a solicitor should also make a check using the Employers Liability Tracing Office.
 If these searches do not provide the correct insurers, then, because many now-closed employers have been sued for Noise-Induced Hearing Loss before, a solicitor can ask their colleagues in other firms whether they know the correct insurers.

 Hearing loss claims do not usually fail because an insurance company cannot be traced.

 All our hearing loss claims are run under No Win, No Fee agreements, which provide peace of mind to our clients.
-To arrange a free, no-obligation appointment, either in person or over the telephone, with Stephen Hattersley (not a call centre), then please contact us on 01423 788 538 and we would be delighted to speak to you.
+To arrange a free, no-obligation appointment, either in person or over the telephone, please call us on 01423 788 538.